-We are often asked for resources on how to be inclusive of intersex identities in the classroom.
+We are often asked for resources on how to be inclusive of intersex identities and DSD (differences in sex development) in the classroom.

 Firstly, we would encourage everyone to see gender as a huge spectrum and not just as male and female (the binary).
 We know this is not biologically true and it is certainly not true in terms of identity.
 Therefore breaking the binary in your daily life through the language you use, the way you line up and address pupils, to how and what you teach in your own classroom is essential.